Abdelrhman328/E-Commerce-End-to-End-Data-Warehouse-Analytics/README.md

-# E-Commerce-End-to-End-Data-Warehouse-Analytics
-An end-to-end Data Warehouse &amp; Analytics project for the Olist E-commerce dataset.
-Built on SQL Server using Medallion Architecture (Bronze, Silver, Gold), featuring Star Schema modeling, Exploratory Data Analysis (EDA), and Future Predictive Analytics
-# 🛒 Olist E-Commerce: End-to-End Data Warehouse & Analytics
+# 🛒 E-Commerce: End-to-End Data Warehouse & Analytics

 ## 📖 Project Overview
 This project demonstrates a comprehensive data lifecycle for the **Olist E-commerce** dataset.
 It transitions from raw data engineering to advanced business intelligence and predictive modeling.
 The core of the project is built on **Microsoft SQL Server**, utilizing the **Medallion Architecture** to ensure data integrity and scalability.